einsteinpy/blog.einsteinpy.org/_posts/2019-04-21-Selection-in-SOCIS-2019.md

 |:--:|
 | *Plot of the event-horizon and ergosphere of a maximally-rotating Kerr Black Hole made using functions in EinsteinPy* |

-I believe, I should conclude the section by giving the links to projects selected.
+These are the links to the selected projects:

   - [SOCIS Project Webpage](https://socis.esa.int/projects/) : Projects #12 - #16
   - [EinsteinPy Project Wiki Page](https://github.com/einsteinpy/einsteinpy/wiki/SOCIS-Ideas)